Session Legislative Assistant, House Democratic Caucus

 (3) a minimum of three professional references with contact information (e.g., address, e-mail address, and telephone)

 Send application materials to firstname.lastname@example.org.
-Applicant screening will begin November 21, 2022, but screening will continue until the position is filled.
+Applicant screening will begin immediately and continue until the position is filled, but early applications will be considered first.

-The Washington State House of Representatives is an equal opportunity employer and does not discriminate on the basis of race, religion, creed, color, national origin, sex, marital status, sexual orientation, gender identity, age, disability, honorably discharged veteran, or military status, or using a service animal.
+The Washington State House of Representatives is an equal opportunity employer and does not discriminate based on race, creed, color, national origin, sex, marital status, sexual orientation/gender identity, age, disability, honorably discharged veteran, or military status, or using a trained service animal by a person with a disability.
 We encourage people of all backgrounds to apply, including those listed above and those with other diverse life experiences.
 Persons requiring reasonable accommodation in the application process or requiring information in an alternative format may contact House ADA Coordinator Kyle Overmiller at email@example.com or 360-786-7271, or TTD 1-800-635-9993.
+Those with a hearing impairment in need of accommodation are encouraged to contact the Washington Relay Service at 7-1-1 or www.washingtonrelay.com.